OctavianTocan/term.ai/README.md

 ## Install it this week

 1. Clone the repo.
-2. Copy the folder to `$HOME\Documents\PowerShell\Modules\term.ai`.
+2. Copy the folder to `$HOME\Documents\PowerShell\Modules\ollama-pwsh-copilot`.
-3. Run `Import-Module term.ai` inside PowerShell.
+3. Run `Import-Module ollama-pwsh-copilot` inside PowerShell.

 Do this only after you confirm Ollama is installed.
 The path is hard-coded.
-If your install lives elsewhere, update `term.ai.psm1` before importing.
+If your install lives elsewhere, update the module file before importing.

 ## Build the model